 Attention Graduating Students and Postdocs - Graduation Gift Initiative: Do you want to give back to the advisor or supervisor who has given you extraordinary training, guidance, or support during your training experience?
 The Women in Leadership Committee (WIL) is committed to the recognition of exceptional educators, male or female, who have provided a special contribution to the professional development of their students and trainees.
 The WIL Committee would like to help graduating doctoral students and postdoctoral fellows give a special “thank you” to a faculty member or supervisor who has made an impact on their training.
 With your nomination, WIL will recognize that person at the NAN annual conference this November, and s/he will be given a certificate of appreciation indicating that you have made a donation in her or his honor.
 WIL will subsequently list honored advisors, supervisors, and mentors on the NAN website.
 Recognition can be made by an individual or by a group.

 Attention Professional Neuropsychologists - WIL Mentor Tribute Initative: The Women in Leadership (WIL) Committee of the National Academy of Neuropsychology would like to know if there is someone for whom you have a place in your heart because she or he provided guidance and inspiration to you during your career development.
-Because WIL is committed to the recognition of exceptional mentors who have made a difference in the professional development of practicing neuropsychologists, we are continuing our second year of our Mentorship Tribute Initiative.
-WIL will be recognizing honored mentors at our special event at the NAN Annual Conference this November.
+Because WIL is committed to the recognition of exceptional mentors who have made a difference in the professional development of practicing neuropsychologists, we are continuing our Mentorship Tribute Initiative.
+WIL will be recognizing honored mentors at our special event at the NAN Annual Conference.
 Please complete the nomination form, with your $100 donation per mentor, and include contact information for your mentor.
 Tell us, in a sentence or two, the contribution your mentor provided to your professional development.
 Donations will be evenly divided between the WIL Kaplan Scholarship Fund and the WIL Educational Fund to further support leadership and mentoring development.
 Your mentor will receive a certificate indicating that you have made a donation in her or his honor, recognizing that person as an honored mentor.

 WIL would like to express our gratitude to those who have already contributed to these two funds.
 The generosity and support of NAN members has been very heartwarming and we are very grateful.
 Such support will enable us to continue our mission of educating, encouraging, and mentoring female neuropsychologists to become leaders within NAN and in the field.